Mentoring for First-Semester Students:

 About the Mentoring Program

 The Mentoring Program is part of the official onboarding services of the TUM School of Computation, Information and Technology.
-It takes place exclusively during the lecture period from 13 October 2025 to 6 February 2026 and is open to all first-semester students in the following degree programs:
+It takes place exclusively during the lecture period from 13 April 2026 to 17 July 2026 and is open to all first-semester students in the following degree programs:

 - Master Electrical and Computer Engineering